skatkov/awesome-stimulusjs/README.md

 ## Community
 - [Stimulus forums](https://discourse.stimulusjs.org/) - Official community forums.
 Biggest wealth of information is scattered across those, but activity is slow.
 - [Stimulus Reflex discord](https://discord.gg/XveN625) - Focused on Stimulus Reflex, but a lot of discussion about stimulus and a lot of knowledgable people on matter.
 Very active, questions get answered in minutes.
+- [Better Stimulus](https://www.betterstimulus.com/) - An opinionated collection of StimulusJS best practices from community.